Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Proofs of Main Theoretical Results

-\begin{proof}[Proof of \corref{IVXJ_uniform}] The third paragraph in \citet[pp.19]{phillips2009econometric} points out that the polynomial rate $\rho_{T}^{*}=1+c^{*}/T^{\gamma}$ is devised for simplicity of exposition and categorization; the asymptotic results for the time series IVX still hold with a general (convergent) $\rho_{T}^{*}$.
+\begin{proof}[Proof of \prettyref{cor:DIVX_uniform}] The polynomial rate $\rho_{T}^{*}=1+c^{*}/T^{\gamma}$ is devised for simplicity of exposition and categorization.
+As pointed out in the third paragraph of \citet[p.~19]{phillips2009econometric}, the asymptotic results for IVX still hold with a general (convergent) $\rho_{T}^{*}\to\rho\in(-1,1]$; see also \citet{magdalinosUniformDistributionfreeInference2024} for a uniform inference using time series IVX.